shipujin/liveslak/README.txt

 The fourth script:

-The "setup2hd" script enables you to install the running Live OS to the computer's local hard disk.
-The "setup2hd" is a modified Slackware installer, so you will be comfortable with the process.
+The "setup2hd" script is a modified Slackware installer, so you will be comfortable with the process.
 There is no 'SOURCE' selection because the script knows where to find the squashfs modules.
 After you select the target partition(s), every active module of the Live OS variant (SLACKWARE, PLASMA5, MATE, ...) is extracted to the hard drive.
 After extraction has completed, the script summarizes how many modules have been extracted.
 It will also show an example command to extract any remaining inactive or disabled modules manually.
 The final step in the installation is again the stock Slackware installer which kicks off the Slackware configuration scripts.

 === pxeserver ===